Nijinsky (1980) Queer Film C-

 PARAMOUNT PICTURES

 After a series of mediocre but, in some cases, highly successful movies like “The Goodbye Girl” and “The Turning Point,” Herbert Ross delivered a masterpiece in 1981: his adaptation of Dennis Potter’s BBC series “Pennies from Heaven”.
-It was not a commercial success but it is thrilling, with some of the best musical numbers ever produced.
+Although it was not a commercial success, it is thrilling, featuring some of the best musical numbers ever produced.
 Outside of the purview of this essay, it will be reviewed separately.

 NOW STREAMING ON APPLE TV+ and YOUTUBE